 - [email protected]

-Since internal border controls have been discontinued, the citizen helpline is meant for information regarding traffic over external borders.
+Since internal border controls have been discontinued, the citizen helpline is meant for information regarding traffic to Finland over external borders.

 The Finnish Border Guard's citizen helpline is receiving a high number of emails and inquiries and therefore the response time is longer than usual.
 Please check first the current travel restrictions on our homepage.